containers/podman/docs/source/markdown/podman.1.md

 Print the version

+#### **--volumepath**=*value*

+Volume directory where builtin volume information is stored (default: "/var/lib/containers/storage/volumes" for UID 0, "$HOME/.local/share/containers/storage/volumes" for other users).
+Default volume path can be overridden in `containers.conf`.

 ## Environment Variables

 Podman can set up environment variables from env of [engine] table in containers.conf.
 These variables can be overridden by passing  environment variables before the `podman` commands.